Vegetarian Singapore Noodles with Quorn Mince

 Method

-1. Begin by heating a saucepan of water and when the water boils, cook the egg noodles as per the back of pack instructions
+1. Heat a saucepan of water until boiling then cook the egg noodles as per the back of pack instructions.

-2. Combine the Quorn Mince, hoisin sauce, garlic, rice wine, chilli and soy sauce, mixing well, set to one side
+2. Combine the Quorn Mince, hoisin sauce, garlic, rice wine, chilli and soy sauce in a bowl and mix well.

 Did you know?
 Quorn Mince is high in protein and a great meat-free alternative to include as part of a healthy, balanced diet.